-Whilst the anatomical and physiological aspects of the human biliary system have been studied extensively, a little is known about flow mechanics in the system.
-Torsoli and Ramorino [5] measured pressures in the biliary tree and found them to vary from 0-14cm H2O (1cm H2O=100Pa) in the resting gallbladder to approximately 12-20cm H2O in the common bile duct.
-Earlier experimental work by Rodkiewcz and Otto [6] showed that bile behaves like a Newtonian fluid, although this has been challenged recently [7, 8, 9].
-Kimura [10] found that the relative viscosity of bile is between 1.8-8.0, while Joel [11] found it is between 1.77-2.59.
+haves like a Newtonian fluid, although this has been challenged recently [7-9].
+Kimura [10] found that the relative viscosity of bile is between 1.8 and 8.0, while Joel [11] found it is between 1.77 and 2.59.
 The relative viscosity is defined as the dynamic viscosity of the investigated fluid compared with that of distilled water, both at the same temperature.
-Tera [12] measured the dynamic viscosity of gallbladder bile by using eight 8cm-long capillary tubes with a diameter of 0.2mm.
+Tera [12] measured the dynamic viscosity of gallbladder bile by using eight 8-cm-long capillary tubes with a diameter of 0.2 mm.
 It was found that the normal gallbladder bile was layered and the relative viscosity of the top, thinnest layer was 2.1 and the bottom thickest layer was 5.1.
-Bouchier et al [13] also reported that relative viscosity, determined by a capillary flow viscometer, was greater in pathological gallbladder bile than normal gallbladder bile and both were more viscous than hepatic duct bile.
+Bouchier et al. [13] also reported that relative viscosity, determined by a capillary flow viscometer, was greater in pathological gallbladder bile than normal gallbladder bile, and both were more viscous than hepatic duct bile.
 Although the concentration of normal gallbladder bile affected the bile viscosity, in pathological and hepatic bile, the content of mucous was the major factor determining viscosity.
-Cowie et al [14] showed that the mean viscosity of bile from gallbladders containing stones was greater than that from healthy ones.
+Cowie et al. [14] showed that the mean viscosity of bile from gallbladders containing stones was greater than that from healthy ones.
 The presence of mucous in gallbladders with stones was likely to account for the differences in viscosity based on the viscosity results using a Cannon-Fiske capillary viscometer at room temperature.

 The complicated geometry of the biliary tree makes it difficult to estimate the pressure drop during bile emptying using the Poiseuille formula.
-Rodkiewiz et al [15] found that flow of bile in the extrahepatic biliary tree of dog was related to the associated pressure drop by a power law and differed from that for laminar flow in a rigid tube.
-Dodds et al [16] calculated the volume variations of the gallbladder during emptying using the ellipsoid and sum-ofcylinders methods from the gallbladder images.
-Jazrawi et al [17] performed simultaneous scintigraphy and ultrasonography for 14 patients with gallstones and 11 healthy controls and studied the postprandial refilling, turnover of bile, and turnover index.
-They found that in postprandial healthy controls, the gallbladder handles up to six times its basal volume within 90min, but this turnover of bile is markedly reduced in cholelithiasis causing a reduced washout effect of the gallbladder contents, including cholesterol crystals (They didn't actually measure the cholesterol crystals).
+Rodkiewiz et al. [15] found that flow of bile in the extrahepatic biliary tree of dog was related to the associated pressure drop by a power law and differed from that of laminar flow in a rigid tube.
+Dodds et al. [16] calculated the volume variations of the gallbladder during emptying using the ellipsoid and sum-ofcylinders methods from the gallbladder images.
+Jazrawi et al. [17] performed simultaneous scintigraphy and ultrasonography for 14 patients with gallstones and 11 healthy controls and studied the postprandial refilling, turnover of bile, and turnover index.
+They found that in postprandial healthy controls, the gallbladder handles up to six times its basal volume within 90 min, but this turnover of bile is markedly reduced in cholelithiasis causing a reduced washout effect of the gallbladder contents, including cholesterol crystals (They did not actually measure the cholesterol crystals).
 Deenitchin [18] investigated the relationships between a complex cystic duct and cholelithiasis in 250 patients with cholelithiasis and 250 healthy controls.
 It was found that the patients with gallstones had significantly longer and narrower cystic ducts than those without stones.
 The results suggested that complex geometry of the cystic ducts may play an important role in cholelithiasis.
-An increase in the cystic duct resistance has been shown to result in sludge formation and eventually stones in the gallbladder [19, 20, 21, 22, 23].
-Recently, Bird et al [24] have investigated the effects of different geometries and their anatomical functions of the cystic ducts.
+An increase in the cystic duct resistance has been shown to result in sludge formation and eventually stones in the gallbladder [19-23].
+Recently, Bird et al. [24] have investigated the effects of different geometries and their anatomical functions of the cystic ducts.